NEW: Analyst: Courts can "provide clarity" on a "vague" state statute

-“Marlise Munoz is legally dead, and to further conduct surgical procedures on a deceased body is nothing short of outrageous,” her husband contends in the motion.
+“Marlise Munoz is legally dead, and to further conduct surgical procedures on a deceased body is nothing short of outrageous,” her husband says in the motion.

-Notably, officials at the Fort Worth, Texas, hospital where 33-year-old Marlise Munoz is have not publicly declared her dead (though they have not disputed her husband’s assertions either).
-Erick Munoz – like his wife, a paramedic by training – said the doctors told him Marlise “had lost all activity in her brain stem,” and an accompanying chart stated she was “brain dead,” according to his lawsuit.
+Erick Munoz – like his wife, a paramedic by training – said previously that doctors told him his wife “had lost all activity in her brain stem,” and an accompanying chart stated that she was “brain dead,” according to his lawsuit.

 Noting it first learned of the legal action just before noon Tuesday, the office said it “will file a response in due course” but won’t have any further comment now “because litigation is pending.”

 Hospital spokesman J.R.
-Labbe said last month that doctors were simply trying to obey a Texas law that states that “you cannot withhold or withdraw life-sustaining treatment for a pregnant patient.”
+Labbe said last month that doctors were simply trying to obey a Texas law that says “you cannot withhold or withdraw life-sustaining treatment for a pregnant patient.”

 And last week, Labbe told CNN that the hospital believed “the courts are the appropriate venue to provide clarity, direction and resolution in this matter.”

-Munoz’s husband responds by saying that “Marlise cannot possibly be a pregnant patient – Marlise is dead.”
-Furthermore, he argued that her wishes – relayed, he said, in conversations but not in writing that she not be on “life-sustaining” measures when she is brain dead – shouldn’t be treated differently than a man or other woman simply because of her pregnancy.
+Munoz’s husband responded by saying that “Marlise cannot possibly be a pregnant patient – Marlise is dead.”
+Furthermore, he argued that her wishes – relayed, he said, in conversations but not in writing that she not be on “life-sustaining” measures when she is brain dead – shouldn’t be treated differently from a man or other woman simply because of her pregnancy.

 “Marlise has a fundamental right to make medical decisions regarding her own body,” her husband contended in the motion. “… To take those rights away from Marlise, and force her to be subject to various medical procedures simply because she is pregnant, is a gross violation of her constitutional right.”